How to Make Crispy Potato Sticks

 A Crunchy Appetizer for Parties and Guests

 If you are looking for an appetizer to serve at a party—or a nutritious evening snack for the family—crispy potato sticks make a great choice.
-It is a scrumptious finger food that has a melt-in-your-mouth texture.
+It is a delicious finger food that has a melt-in-your-mouth texture.

 Making this snack is easy and doesn't require much time.
 Potato, semolina, and fresh green coriander are the main ingredients.
 I served this snack to my guests, and they went gaga over my cooking skills!